Tawfic-AB/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 •The script should display the number in base 16, followed by a new line.

 15-Encode and decode text using the rot13 encryption.Assume ASCII.

+16-Print every other line from the input, starting with the first line.